 In the event that your child is tardy, a parent must sign them into the office at which time the student will receive a tardy slip to give to their teacher.
 Any child who enters the building after the second morning bell is considered tardy and must report to the office before going to his/her classroom.

-Parents who know in advance that their child will be absent are asked to call the attendance line or submit the online form prior to the date(s) of the absence.
 Students will be expected to make up work missed during periods of absence.
 Allowances will be made to adjust assignments and deadlines when students are ill.
 Good attendance is also important for our school funding.

 Parents may pick up their child during the school day, but they must report to the school office to sign the child out of school.
 Someone other than their parent may take students out of school only if that person is listed on the student’s emergency contact form.
 Proof of identification may be requested.
 Please alert school administrators of court issued restraining orders, changes in custody or guardianship, etc. and provide a copy of official documentation so that we may be in compliance with these requests.